juji-io/datalevin/doc/search.md

 occurrences in the documents are also stored to support match highlighting and proximity query.

-Specifically, the following LMDB sub-databases are created for search supposes:
+Specifically, the following LMDB sub-databases are created for search purposes:

 * `terms`: map of term -> `term-info`.
 * `docs`: map of document id -> document reference and document norm.